Syros: Ottoman Era

 By the 16th century, the Ottoman fleet became dominant in the Aegean and the Duchy fell apart.
 In 1522 the corsair Barbarossa took possession of the island, which would be known as "Sire" during Ottoman rule.
-However, negotiations of the local authorities with the Ottomans gave the Cyclades substantial privileges, such as the reduction of taxes and religious freedom.
+However, negotiations of the local authorities with the Ottomans gave the Cyclades substantial privileges, such as religious freedom and the reduction of taxes.

 At the same time, following an agreement of France and the Holy See with the Ottoman authorities, the Catholics of the island came under the protection of France and Rome and so Syros sometimes was called "the Pope's island".

 The Roman Catholic diocese of Syros was a Latin diocese, suffragan of Naxos.
 The Venetians had established there a Latin bishopric which was subject to the Latin Archbishopric of Athens until 1525.
 From the time of the island's occupation by the Turks in the 16th century, the Greeks established an Orthodox metropolitan on Syros: Joseph is the earliest known, along with Symeon who died in 1594 and Ignatius in 1596.
 The island became for the most part Catholic.

 The list of titular bishops may be found in Le Quien and in Eubel.
-The most celebrated among them is John Andrew Carga, whom the Turks strangled in 1617 because he refused to convert to Islam and because he was helping Greek revolutionaries hiding on the island.
+The most celebrated among them is Ioannis Andreas Kargas, whom the Turks strangled in 1617 because he refused to convert to Islam and because he was helping Greek revolutionaries hiding on the island.

 After the second half of the 17th century, a period of economic recovery of the Aegean began, climaxing during the transition from the 18th to the 19th century.
 The special regime of the islands allowed the development of local self-government.
 The decline of piracy since the beginning of the 19th century led to the gradual liberation of the sea routes of the Eastern Mediterranean.